When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Algorithms

-\paragraph{Step (3):} We follow~\cite{prokhorenkova2018community} and adapt the Louvain algorithm for the likelihood given in~\eqref{eq:likelihood_communities} by computing the gain in $\log L(\C,\A)$ obtained by moving a node $v$ from one community to another.
+\paragraph{Step (3):} We follow~\cite{prokhorenkova2018community} and adapt the Louvain algorithm for the likelihood given in Equation~\eqref{eq:likelihood_communities} by computing the gain in $\log L(\C,\A)$ obtained by moving a node $v$ from one community to another.
 Because of computational complexity, we consider only moving single nodes from one community to another and do not attempt to move groups of nodes or merge communities.
+More formally, we do the following.
+At the beginning, all vertices are grouped according to $\A_{init}$.
+Then, we iterate through all vertices: For each vertex $i$, we compute the gain in $\log L(\C,\A)$ coming from putting $i$ to the community of its neighbor and put $i$ to the community with the largest gain, as long as it is positive.
+We stop the process when we cannot improve $\log L(\C,\A)$ by such local moves.

-\begin{remark} In the preliminary version of this paper~\citep{prokhorenkova2019learning}, a more advanced algorithm called GraphOpt was presented.
-GraphOpt maximizes the likelihood under the SI-BD model, rather than the C-SI-BD model.
+\begin{remark} \emph{In the preliminary version of this article~\citep{prokhorenkova2019learning}, a more involved algorithm called GraphOpt was presented.
+GraphOpt maximizes the likelihood under the SI-BD model rather than the C-SI-BD model.
+It uses the expectation-maximization framework assuming that the graph structure is a latent variable.
 This is a significantly more complicated task because the likelihood must be computed over all possible realizations of the hidden graph.
-While GraphOpt shows excellent results in some cases, its performance is unstable and time complexity is unacceptably large. \end{remark}
+While GraphOpt shows excellent results in some cases, its performance is unstable, and its time complexity is unacceptably large.} \end{remark}